-They say it’s summer since April.
-It seems like we are finally letting go of the long, chilly spring.
-In order to enjoy June, we need to prepare for the gradually rising temperatures.
-After the May long weekend, Memorial Day and Election Day are coming up, and you’re planning to vote and go out.
+To make the most of June, you need to prepare for the temperatures that are slowly rising.
+If you’re planning to go out after the long May bank holiday, Memorial Day and Election Day, take note.
 From festivals to beat the early summer heat to art, fashion, and other culture-loving exhibitions.
 Here’s where to go in June.

 1. Seoul International Book Fair

 One of the most popular fairs at COEX, with endless lines to get in every year.
 The Seoul International Book Fair is back this year.
-The theme of Seoul Book Fair 2025 is “The Last Resort” (The Last Resort).
-For more information, including a list of exhibitors, visit the website.
+The theme of the Seoul International Book Fair 2025 is “The Last Resort” (The Last Resort).
+For more information, including a list of exhibitors, visit their website.

 📍 COEX Hall A&B1 (Naver Map)

-World DJ Festival is a symbol of EDM festivals.
-World DJ Festival 2025 boasts a stellar lineup, including star DJ Anima and legendary producer Allen Walker, who graced the stage at Las Vegas Sphere last year.
-If you haven’t gotten your tickets yet, it’s not too late to snag one of the last remaining tickets.
+World DJ Festival is the symbol of EDM festivals.
+World DJ Festival 2025 boasts a stellar lineup, including star DJ Anima and legendary Allen Walker, who headlined the last year-end show at the Las Vegas Sphere.
+If you forgot to buy tickets, it’s not too late to snag one of the last remaining tickets.

 📍 Gwacheon Seoulland (Naver Map)